Freyert/freyert.github.io/_posts/2022-05-06-ordered_dict.md

 # Individual links are kept alive by the hard reference in self.__map.
 # Those hard references disappear when a key is deleted from an OrderedDict.
 ```

+I'm going to take a break before covering the rest of the interesting operations because this has already been
+quite interesting, and it is _too_ late in the evening to be twiddling linked list pointers.